Atomistic simulations of nanoindentation in single crystalline tungsten: The role of interatomic potentials: Results

 \subsection{Dislocation nucleation and evolution}

+In order to analyze the dislocation nucleation and evolution of the sample during mechanical testing, we identify the different types of dislocations nucleated at different indentation depth by using OVITO \cite{ovito} with the DXA package \cite{Stukowski_2012}, which provides information of the Burgers vector associated to each dislocation.
+Thus, we categorized the dislocations into several dislocation types according to their Burgers vectors as: $1/2 \langle 111 \rangle$, $\langle 100 \rangle$, and $\langle 110 \rangle$ dislocation types.
+We compute the dislocation density, $\rho$, as a function of the depth as

+where $N_D$ is the number of dislocation types, $l$ is the dislocation length of each type, and $V_D = 2\pi/3(R_{pl}^{3}-h^{3})$ is the volume of the plastic deformation region by using the approximation of a spherical plastic zone; where $R_{pl}$ is the largest distance of a dislocation measured from the indentation displacement, considering a hemispherical geometry , as shown in Fig \ref{fig:distdens}.
-In general, dislocation glide occurs in the closest-packed $\langle 111 \rangle$ directions for BCC metals with Burgers vector $b = 1/2 \langle111\rangle$, and slip planes belong to the \{110\}, \{112\} and \{123\} families.
-To analyze the atomic structure during nanoindentation test which provides information about the mechanisms of dislocation nucleation and evolution \cite{DeBacker2017}, we compute and visualization of the dislocation structure at different indentation depths by using the Dislocation Extraction Analysis (DXA) tool \cite{ovito,Stukowski_2012}.
-The output data provides the total length of dislocation lines and loops and their corresponding Burgers vectors.
-Thus, computed dislocation density as a function of the indentation depth is reported in Fig. \ref{fig:distdens}.

-We analyze the dislocation nucleation during nanoindentation test by tracking the total and main dislocation types with burgers vector $1/2 \langle 111 \rangle$ and $\langle 100 \rangle$ that are observed.
-Both approaches show oscillations of the dislocation density during the loading process, and the identified drop minimum at 2nm depth is related to the nucleation of a single prismatic loop.
-At the end of the indentation test, labeled as unload in Fig \ref{fig:distdens}, the total dislocation density decreases reaching a value of 1.5 $\times 10^{-12}$ cm$^{-2}$ due to the recovery of the sample.
-During the unloading of the indenter tip, the $1/2 \langle 111 \rangle$ dislocations are absorbed by the surface due to recrystalization mechanisms of W.
+In general, dislocation glide occurs in the closest-packed $\langle 111 \rangle$ directions for BCC metals with Burgers vector $b = 1/2 \langle111\rangle$, and slip planes belong to the \{110\}, \{112\}.
+To analyze the atomic structure during nanoindentation test which provides information about the mechanisms of dislocation nucleation and evolution \cite{DeBacker2017}, we compute the dislocation density at different indentation depths.
+The output data is reported in Fig. \ref{fig:distdens} that provides the total, $1/2 \langle 111 \rangle$ type, and $\langle 100 \rangle$ type dislocation density as a function of the indentation depth during loading process for [001] in a), [011] in b), and [111] in c) crystal orientations.
+All MD simulations results show oscillations of the dislocation length during the loading process for the $\langle 100 \rangle$ dislocation junction, and the identified drop minimum at 2 nm depth for the total length is related to the nucleation of a single prismatic loop.
+Note that all potentials are different for the nucleation and evolution of the dislocation junction, where information and good representation of the surface energy and its interaction with the indenter tip leads to the mechanism of this junction nucleation.
+We note that this kind of defect is common underneath the indenter tip where the interaction or dissociation of $1/2 \langle 111 \rangle$ dislocation leads to dislocation junction nucleation.